kingparra/aws-for-jobs/09_-_database_services/notes.rst

 * Consistent formatting of data entries
 * All record entries have a unique primary key
-* No important data is ommitted
+* No important data is omitted

 What is in the schema:

 * Tables
 * Rows
 * Types of each row
-* Relationships between tables (forign keys, constraints)
+* Relationships between tables (foreign keys, constraints)

 Database types